eHealthAfrica/grunt-eha-cordova-build/README.md

 so each app can chose different versions shuold they want to.
 `npm install --save-dev cordova-android`

-3. Generate the cordova-plugins.json config.template.xml, and app/VERSION files:
+3. Generate the config.template.xml file:
 `grunt ehaCordovaTemplate`
-Modify config.template.xml, cordova-plugins.json and app/VERSION after your needs. **those files should be checked in in your version control**.
+Modify config.template.xml after your needs. **this file should be checked in in your version control**.

 4. In your gruntfile, add
 ```